Cloning Code In Containers

 We can securely pull the code from Github using the Dockerfile

 RUN instruction.
-We will be using a Github OAuth token to access our repositories in an automated fashion in the Dockerfile
+We will be using a Github OAuth token to access our repositories in an automated fashion in the Dockerfile.

 Create Github OAuth Token

 In order to generate the OAuth token, go to your Github -> Settings -> Applications -> Generate New Token.
 Github will ask for the access levels for the token.
 Choose the Repo level access permissions and generate the token.
 Save the token.
+DZone has a full list for GitHub security best practices.

 Using the Token